palisades-lakes/multimethod-experiments/docs/benchmarks.md

 left in the benchmarks after Criterium's efforts to stabilize.

-3. Making the `methodCache` non-volatile makes no difference in this benchmark, if not actually making things worse.
-It may help when there is more contention, possibly if `nthreads` uses all available cpus.

-4. Except for `diameter`, using a specialized `Signature` dispatch value in place of a `PersistentVector` reduces the overhead by by roughly a quarter.
+4. Except for `diameter`, using a specialized `Signature` dispatch value in place of a `PersistentVector` reduces the overhead by roughly a quarter.

 5. Providing a `:hierarchy false` option gets us to 3-8% of the overhead of Clojure 1.8.0, in the best cases.